Kyuu-Ji/htb-write-up/haircut/write-up-haircut.md

 gcc -fPIC -shared -ldl -o libhax.so libhax.c
 ```

-Now we created the Shared object file _libhax.so_ and the binary _rootshell_.
+This created the Shared object file _libhax.so_ and the binary _rootshell_.

 Executing these commands one after another and in the end executing the _rootshell_ binary:
 ```markdown